Bharathidasan Institute of Management: Academic Partner of Department of Finance in Govt. of Tamil Nadu

 BIM has been selected as the academic Partner for conducting the prestigious Internship Program of department of Finance, Govt. of Tamil Nadu, across nine key functional areas like Tamil Nadu State Infrastructure Dev Board, Annual Budget, State and Central Finance Commission, Externally Aided Projects, Procurement, Loans, Audit, Treasury, and Resources.

 BIM MoU with RoundSqr

-BIM has signed a MoU with RoundSqr, a Hyderabad-based pioneer in AI and ML for co-creation of knowledge and skills.
-Through this tie-up, the students will be imparted the new age digital skills and they will be equipped with emerging applications of Artificial Intelligence and Machine Learning in Management.
+BIM has signed a MoU with RoundSqr, a Hyderabad-based company working in AI and ML, for co-creation of knowledge and skills.
+Through this tie-up, students will be taught digital skills and the emerging applications of Artificial Intelligence and Machine Learning in Management.

 BIM MoU with IMTI

 BIM has signed a MoU with Irrigation Management Training Institute (IMTI), an institute under Water Resources Dept. of Public Works Department (PWD).
 This will enable the best practices of digital adoption through AI and ML in the space of irrigation and enhance farm productivity, agricultural management and rural entrepreneurship.